jeroenwtf/codeigniter-extended-rules/README.md

 A set of useful form validation rules, focused on file uploading (and some more).
 English corrections and other languages are welcome.

+Written by Joseba Juaniz and Jeroen van Meerendonk.
 Original code written by **devbro** (devbro@devbro.com).